ianlewis/homepage/renew-certs/README.md

 See the [renew-certs.sh](renew-certs.sh) script for details.

+# Config

+The renew-certs job requires a ConfigMap named renew-certs-config.

+    kubectl create -f prod-config.yaml

 # Secrets

-The renew-certs job requires two secrets google-secrets and lego-certs.
-The google-secrets secret is used to authenticate with Google Cloud APIs.
+The renew-certs job requires two secrets renew-certs and lego-certs.
+The renew-certs secret is used to authenticate with Google Cloud APIs.
 It contains two keys:

 1. service-account: Contains the service account email address.